recumbent/ddd-2020/PITCHME.md

 Note:

-Its time we actually deployed something
+Its time we actually deployed something...

 ---
 ### Empty Subscription

 ![drag=100](images/no-resource-groups.png)

+Note:

+The azure subscription before I started - no resources of any kind

 ---?terminal=sessions/pulumi-up.cast&font=20px&theme=monokai&poster=npt:0:00&color=#DDDDDD

 Note:

-Deploy the tweaked stack
+as this is a recording some sequences may have been shortened...
 ---

 [drag=20 10, drop=topleft]
 ### It lives!

 ![drag=90 90, drop=10 10](images/resource-group-002.png)

+Note:

+And now the same azure subscription - this time with resources

 ---